anshyo/anthmus/readme.md

 3. AnthMus will open a console window and prompt you to enter the link or name of a song or video.
 Follow the on-screen instructions to download content from YouTube.

 4. To exit the program, enter "q" when prompted for the link or name.
-If you close the console window without typing "q," AnthMus may not work as expected.
+If, for some reason, you weren't able to type "q" and exit the program, simply open the program again and exit with "q."

 ### Notes